markpooley/ArcGISDataManagementTools/README.md

 ## Batch Delete FC
 Python script and ArcGIS tool for batch deleting feature classes.
 The user specifies a workspace/geodatabasee and a wildcard.
 Any feature classes or tables containing the wildcard will be deleted.
 For example, "temp_*" will delete any tables/feature classes starting with "temp_".

-**Simply download all the files here and import the toolbox into ArcGIS**
+**Simply click the "Download Zip" button to the right and export/unzip the folder and import or connect the toolbox into ArcGIS**